The Ackerman-Nicholson Fund assists Earlham College graduates who desire and merit advanced study in journalism or public affairs.

 This award was established by a bequest from Carl W. Ackerman '11.
 Carl Ackerman, a charter member of the Earlham Press Club, served as a war correspondent during World War I and was dean of Columbia Graduate School of Journalism.
 Ralph W. Nicholson '20, also a member of the Earlham Press Club, served as Alumni Trustee 1948-1951, and was owner and publisher of the New Orleans Item.

-The Graduate Fellowship Committee administers this award, available only to Earlham graduates.
+The Ackerman-Nicholson Fund Committee administers this award, available only to Earlham graduates.

 Who May Apply

 Seniors and graduates of Earlham College who desire and merit advanced study in journalism or public affairs.
 Public affairs, for the purpose of the Ackerman-Nicholson award, is defined as work in the public sphere to develop and influence public policy, including government relations, information and communications, public administration, and issue management.
 Degrees that might be sought include public policy, public administration, public health, international relations, political science, economics, social services, education leadership, urban planning, or law.
 Subfields of study may include non-profit management, public finance and budgeting, city management and urban policy, information and technology management, and policy management.

 Seriousness of purpose, qualifications, academic record and recommendations.
 Any Earlham College senior or graduate of the last seven years is eligible.